MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/perform-a-planned-manual-failover-of-an-availability-group-sql-server.md

 ##  <a name="BeforeYouBegin"></a> Before You Begin

 >[!IMPORTANT]
->There are specific procedures to failover a read scale-out availability group with no cluster manager.
-When an availability group has CLUSTER_TYPE = NONE, follow the procedures under [Fail over primary replica on read scale-out availability group](#ReadScaleOutOnly).
+>There are specific procedures to failover a read-scale availability group with no cluster manager.
+When an availability group has CLUSTER_TYPE = NONE, follow the procedures under [Fail over primary replica on read-scale availability group](#ReadScaleOutOnly).

 ###  <a name="Restrictions"></a> Limitations and Restrictions